 Now, look at the chart.
 Then, look to the NW corner of your chart, then from where you are standing, look to the corresponding area in your living room.
 So, that is how you begin to select the colors for your own felicitous Feng Shui living room.

 Additionally, it makes a good point about the Bagua itself because even in the sections of the Bagua, there are various colors within each one.
 So, you have lots of options for a felicitous color palette for your living room!

 Uses the list below to find the best site for your needs when creating your living room color palette.
 With so many to choose from you’re sure to find the one that works best for you.

 Excellent Color Tools

 Selecting Your Colors

 Now let’s move on to the colors themselves.
-For instance, if you have hot, fiery colors, it might burn you out.
-So, tone it down a bit with accessories that cool it off such as velvety blue cushions or candles in lighter colors that soften the feel of the room.
+Let’s begin with the hot, fiery colors that might leave you feeling worn.
+So, tone it down a bit with accessories that cool it off such as velvety blue cushions Also, consider candles in lighter colors that soften the feel of the room.
 Then, use your bagua to place the accessories accordingly.

-If you want to recolor the entire room, take out your bagua energy map and Fung Shui your living room!
-When you are confident that you’ve determined which elements belong in the indicated areas of the living room, it’s an easy transition to select the bests materials, colors, and shapes for your walls, furniture, and artwork.
+If you want to recolor the entire room, take out your bagua energy map and Feng Shui your living room!
+When you are confident that you’ve determined which elements belong in the living room, it’s an easy transition to the bests materials, colors, and shapes for your space.

-A good example is to close your eyes and imagine the bagua red fire section of your living room.
+A nice little trick is to close your eyes and imagine the bagua red fire section of your living room.
 This is an area for fire and wood elements in keeping with good feng shui energy flow.
 Perhaps coordinated candles and wooden holders are in order for the decor.